Centers in Music Class? YES!

 When I first tried centers seven years ago, there were hardly any resources out there.
 Now a simple Google search will give you millions of options.
 (Follow my Music Center Ideas Board on Pinterest for more ideas).
 It will take some time, organizing, planning, and creating in order to tailor your station activities to your specific needs.
 But if you give centers a try, I think you and your students will love them!

 NAfME member Dawn Sloan teaches Kindergarten through Fifth Grade General Music at Paulding Elementary in Paulding, Ohio.
 She has been teaching for 17 years, and is always implementing new strategies, activities, and technology into her classroom.
 Dawn has presented at OMEA conferences and will lead the session ‘Centers in Music Class?
 Yes!’ at the NAfME conference this fall.
 She lives in Van Wert, Ohio with her band directing husband, Bob, and piano playing 8-year-old, Harrison.

-Dawn Sloan will be presenting on her topic “Centers in Music Class?
-YES!” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Dawn Sloan presented on her topic “Centers in Music Class?
+YES!” at the 2016 NAfME National Conference in Dallas, TX.
+Register today for the 2019 NAfME National Conference!

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.